Seeed-Studio/wiki-documents/docs/BeagleV-Update-bootloader-ddr-init-boot-uboot-Recover-bootloader.md

 <p style="text-align:center;"><img src="https://files.seeedstudio.com/wiki/BeagleV/debug_connect_1.jpg" alt="pir" width="900" height="auto"></p>

 !!!Note
-        You can use any USB to Serial Converter with 3.3V I/O
+        After testing, we have found out that USB to serial converters with CP2102 chip (3.3V I/O) work best with DEBUG header.

 ### Software Set Up

 Before you recover the bootloader, you need to have a **serial communication software** on your computer in order to communicate with the BeagleV™ - StarLight.
-We will use a software called **Tera Term for windows** and another software called **SecureCRT on Mac/Linux**.
+We will use a software called **Tera Term for windows** and another **Bootloader recovery and updater tool for Mac/Linux**.
 Follow the steps below according to your operating system

 #### For Windows